MicrosoftEdge/WebNNUtils/OnnxConvertor/Readme.md

 perform math on them.
 They are retained on CPU as long as possible.

 ### Summary
-The way to use RapidWebNN is to first run RapidWebNN.py > ReorderModel.py > CPUGraphPartitioner.py.
+The way to use OnnxConvertor is to first run OnnxConvertor.py > ReorderModel.py > CPUGraphPartitioner.py.
 The resulting file can be referenced in your Html and graph loaded with loadModelGraph.